ElenaScholz/gwp-validation/README.md

 └── README.md

 # Workflow
+## Data download
+### Hydrolakes
+Download the Hydrolakes dataset in Shapefile-Format from this website: [Hydrolakes:](https://www.hydrosheds.org/products/hydrolakes#downloads).

+### Aggregated River and Lake Ice Extent (ARLIE)
+1. Download the ARLIE dataset for the whole time series (2003-2024).
+You can use the Script: 00_arlie_download_hda_files.py

+We used the maximum spatial extent for the dataset.
+[Information about it can be found here](https://www.eea.europa.eu/en/datahub/datahubitem-view/b5c68a06-5dcf-42e5-baad-94f861189f91).

+Note that the Area of interest needs to be geopackage file and that you need login credential for the hda-file donwload.
+2. Afterwards the files need to be unzipped.
+To do so use the script: 00_extract_arlie_zipfiles.py

+### Global Water Pack Raster (GWP)
+Global Water Pack comes as global raster datasets.
+Those can be downloaded with the script `00_Download_GWP_raster.py`.

+Note: We used already processed time series containing daily Lake Area information in km² for the whole timeseries, as well as coordinates for each lake in form of latitude/longitude information.
+Each lake is stored in a seperate csv file.

+Furthermore we removed the 29.02. for all leap years.

+pixi run python .\scripts\NasaFloodProduct\00_NasaFlood_extract_HDF.py --config .\configs\nasaflood.json)

 ## Preprocessing
 The Preprocessing matches the Global Waterpack files with a corresponding Hydrolake-id.
 It also appends the maximum extent of each lake to the output dataset.